Alpha et Omega: Challenges and legacy

 Two famous members of the Alpha et Omega were Dion Fortune (pen name of Violet Firth) and Paul Foster Case.
 Dion Fortune was initiated into the Alpha et Omega in 1919 and eventually reached the grade of 2°=9□.
 With the approval of Moina Mathers, Fortune created an outer court for the A+O for the purpose of attracting prospective initiates, initially called the Christian Mystic Lodge of the Theosophical Society, as a "guise", and then later known by its formal title, the Fraternity of Inner Light.
 In 1922, Dion Fortune published the Esoteric Philosophy of Love and Marriage.
-Moina Mathers considered this to be an unauthorized expose of secret teachings of the Alpha et Omega, and also, according to author Francis King, became concerned about Dion Fortune's increasing skill with astral travel and reception of "trance messages from Masters of the Western Tradition" (see Secret Chiefs).
-This conflict eventually resulted in Dion Fortune’s expulsion from the Alpha et Omega.
+Moina Mathers considered this to be an unauthorized expose of secret teachings of the Alpha et Omega, and also, according to author Francis X. King, became concerned about Dion Fortune's increasing skill with astral travel and reception of "trance messages from Masters of the Western Tradition" (see Secret Chiefs).
+This conflict eventually resulted in Dion Fortune's expulsion from the Alpha et Omega.
 Fortune later joined the Stella Matutina and attained the grade of 5°=6□.
 Her expulsion from the A+O and transfer to the S.M.
 Order occurred while she was simultaneously running her own occult school, which became better known as the Society of the Inner Light.